 This luxurious, subtly-spiced Curried Coconut Pumpkin Soup recipe will warm you from the inside out.
-It is naturally vegan, Whole30-compliant, paleo, and gluten-free.
-Ready to eat in just 20 minutes!
+It is naturally vegetarian, vegan, Whole30-compliant, paleo, and gluten-free.
+It is made with canned pumpkin, coconut milk, coconut oil, onion, garlic, ginger, broth, and curry powder.
+Learn how to make homemade pumpkin soup with this quick and easy recipe that is ready in just 20 minutes!

-This easy-to-make soup is ideal for chilly weather and evenings when you want something simple and comforting.
-It is thick, full of flavor and comes together in mere minutes!
-It is perfect for meal prepping, so feel free to make a batch ahead of time to have on hand for the coming week.
+This easy-to-make pumpkin soup is ideal for chilly weather and evenings when you want something simple and comforting.
+It is thick, flavorful, and comes together in mere minutes!
+It is perfect for meal prepping, so you can easily make a batch ahead of time to have on hand for the coming week.

 How to Make Curried Coconut Pumpkin Soup